arduino/app-bricks-py/src/arduino/app_bricks/llm/README.md

 ## Features

-- **Multi-Provider Support**: Compatible with multiple LLM providers including Qwenm, LLama and Gemma.
+- **Multi-Provider Support**: Compatible with multiple LLM providers including Qwen, LLama and Gemma.
 By default this brick will use Qwen3 4B, other models can be set and downloaded in Arduino App Labs.
 - **Conversational Memory**: Built-in support for windowed history, allowing the AI to remember context from previous exchanges.
 - **Streaming Responses**: Receive text chunks in real-time as they are generated, ideal for responsive user interfaces.
 - **Configurable Behavior**: Customize system prompts, temperature (creativity), and request timeouts.